Preparing a Path

 The Graduate School Diversity Office administers the DOVE Fellowship.
 The fellowship is awarded to approximately 20 first-year students from underrepresented groups within a specific graduate program (U.S. citizens or permanent residents).

-Students who wish to be nominated must contact the Director of Graduate Studies in advance.
+Students who wish to be nominated must contact the Program Coordinator and the Director of Graduate Studies in advance.
 The recipients of the DOVE Fellowship are encouraged to participate in the Community of Scholars Program.